Green D.E.I. Lab

 Research

 Monarch butterflies present a dramatic example of phenotypic plasticity in their spring/summer non-migratory generations versus iconic fall migratory generation.
 Their migration involves not only species-specific adaptations (e.g. long-distance, “inexperienced” navigation to specific sites), but also functions that are common to all migrators (e.g. the specific temporal coordination of behavior and physiology).
-As such, Monarch migration provides a general model for understanding the proximate mechanisms of animal migration and a basis to investigate the conservation and diversification of these mechanisms among animal migrators.
-Current projects focus on three particular areas of Monarch biology: molecular eco-genomics, multi-sensory integration, and behavioral evolution.
+As such, monarch migration provides a general model for understanding the proximate mechanisms of animal migration and a basis to investigate the conservation and diversification of these mechanisms among animal migrators.
+Current projects focus on four particular areas: tracking migrants, molecular eco-genomics or migration, multisensory integration, and the evolution of migration.